On this page

 - Part lump sum and part account-based pension

-Two rules apply if you choose to receive an account-based pension (also known as an income stream):
+Two rules apply if you choose to receive an account-based pension, or income stream:

 - You must receive payments at least once per year